 No, minors under age 16 are exempt from federal Western Hemisphere Travel Initiative (WHTI) requirements, and only need to present a certified birth certificate or other citizenship documents to re-enter the U.S. at land and sea border crossings.
 However, parents are encouraged to get an Enhanced ID card for their children for faster identification checks when they’re traveling with a parent or guardian.

-You can get a protective sleeve at any driver licensing office.
+You can get a protective sleeve at any driver licensing office location.
 The protective sleeve protects the Radio Frequency Identification (RFID) tag from being read when the card isn’t being used for border crossing.

 Yes, but it won’t have a “military” expiration.
 An EDL/EID must have an expiration date.
 If you get one, you must turn in your “military” license and pay fees.
 However, we’ll keep the “military” indicator on your driving record.

 The Department of Homeland Security allows military personnel to travel across land and sea borders with an expired EDL/EID if you have a valid military ID card and traveling orders.
-When you return to Washington, visit an EDL/EID office to get a new EDL/EID.
+When you return to Washington, visit an EDL/EID office location to get a new EDL/EID.

 If you want an EDL for your first WA driver license, you must pass both the knowledge and driving test.

 If you already have a valid driver license from WA or another state, you don’t need to pass the knowledge or driving test unless you have a medical or physical condition that indicates testing is required.